-Good food, a cash bar of beer and wine and our program including our keynote speaker and the presentation of the 2020 MBA Sportsman of the Year award.
+Good food, a cash bar, our program including Ron Rothstein of the Miami Heat as our keynote speaker and the presentation of the 2022 MBA Sportsman of the Year award.
 It is fun-filled night meeting and seeing old friends along with some entertainment.

 The View at Colony West is located at 6800 88th Avenue Tamarac FL 33321.

 Ron Rothstein of the Miami Heat will be the Keynote Speaker for the 2022 MBA Welcome Banquet.